MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Further Examples

 \subsection{Performance Difference Explanation}

-Our results differ from those in the original CheXlocalize paper [16] (\textit{for references see main paper}) because of methodological choices, not inherent limitations of our approach: we trained and evaluated single models—one MedicalPatchNet and one EfficientNet-B0—whereas Saporta \textit{et al.} generated 120 checkpoints for each of three models, chose the ten best checkpoints per pathology, and ensembled those selections, a strategy that inflates metrics relative to single-model evaluation.
+Our results differ from those in the original CheXlocalize paper\cite{Saporta2022CheXlocalize} because of methodological choices, not inherent limitations of our approach: we trained and evaluated single models—one MedicalPatchNet and one EfficientNet\chreplaced{V2-S}{-B0}—whereas Saporta et al. generated 120 checkpoints for each of three models, chose the ten best checkpoints per pathology, and ensembled those selections, a strategy that inflates metrics relative to single-model evaluation.
 The preprint version of their work\footnote{\url{https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v1}} reports single-network results comparable to ours, reinforcing that the observed gap stems from ensemble versus single-model evaluation.